The Medical Home Leadership Network

 - Respond to local inquiries as time permits or refer to MHLN project staff or others as appropriate

-- Quarterly local MHLN team meetings (in person or by phone)
+- Two to four local MHLN team meetings (in person or by phone)

 - Team lead will share brief written or oral updates with project staff when requested (2-4 times/yr)